 Gideon did not see the acolyte make his flailing surge to the top, but he saw Black topple backward, arms wind-milling as he tried to catch his balance.
 Heart plunging, Gideon scrambled up the last few feet.
 “Black.”

 The crewman screamed as his feet kicked into empty air.

 Gideon crouched atop the narrow stones.
 The drop to the other side should have been fatal, but a thick growth of broom and juniper partially broke the man’s fall with a crunch of snapping branches.
 Black rolled off the greenery, then sprawled in the long, unkempt grass, legs twisted awkwardly beneath him.
 Gideon’s stomach lurched.
 It was impossible to tell if the man’s limbs were broken, or even if he were still alive.

 Meanwhile, the acolyte blubbered with shock and vertigo.
-Higgins held him by the shoulders, his expression grim.
-“Shall I send him down after Black?”
+Higgins held the acolyte by the shoulders, his expression grim.
+“Shall I send this one down after Black?”

 “No. Just get him out of here,” Gideon snarled.
 Yale and the other acolyte jumped to obey.

 Gideon calculated the distance between Black and the edge of the lurking forest.
 There was perhaps thirty clear feet before all visibility was lost.
 As long as he could see around him, he might be safe.

 “Find me a harness,” Gideon called.
 “I’ll put it on Black, and you can pull him up.”

 “No, sir,” Higgins said, rubbing the gray bristle along his jaw.
 “Don’t.”